ashp8i/esphome-configs/readme.md

 I found the Uplift Connect dongle pinout via the [FCC filing](https://fccid.io/2ANKDJCP35NBLT/Internal-Photos/Internal-Photos-3727739) (Thanks to deadman96385 for sending that my way)

-There are 6 PINs on the desk's RJ12 port.
-The first and sixth PIN are not needed.
-All communication occurs over UART and the ESP chip can be powered off of the 5v and GND PINs.
-The port's pinout from left to right is as follows:
+There are 6 PINs follows:

 1. ?
 (Not known but not necessary)
 1. GND
-1. Tx
-1. 5v
-1. Rx
-1. ?
-(Not known but not necessary)

 ## Hardware Setup

 <img src="../../assets/uplift_desk/esp-wiring.jpg?raw=true" style="width: 25%">

-My current hardware could use a little polish, but I mounted it under my desk and never have to see it so I don't mind for the moment!
-I use a NodeMCU in my setup.
-They can be powered off of 5v, so I directly power the ESP from the desk's 5v output.
+My coment.

 ## Software Setup

 1. Copy the [common config](../common) into your local ESPHome configurations.
 1. Copy `uplift_desk.yaml` and `packages/uplift_desk.yaml` into your local ESPHome configurations.
-1. Copy the relevant lines from `secrets.yaml` and fill in random API and OTA passwords.
-1. Open `uplift_desk.yaml` and tweak the substitution values accordingly.
-The comments will explain each option.
-1. Device will show up in ESPHome and be ready to build!

-## Planned Features
+## Misc - Template

 ### Commands

-I noticed a lot of the Uplift Desk UART commands correspond to the commands documented for a Jarvis desk in [phord/Jarvis](https://github.com/phord/Jarvis).
+comment reference[phord/Jarvis](https://github.com/phord/Jarvis).
 I am still testing out some of these commands.
 Namely:

 - Setting units (in, cm)
-- Setting anti-collision sensitivity (high, medium, low)
-- Reset
-- Height calibration

-I have implemented a "go to height" action locally, but it always ends up one or two inches off due to the speed of the desk.
-Slows down as it approaches a preset value.
-I would like to be able to do this when calling the "go to height" action, but I have not come across any indication that the desk supports speed values over UART.
-If it is not possible then I may be able to hone in the action by stopping it early, but so far it seems to be pretty inconsistent.
+I have implemented a "go to height" action locally.

 ### Responses

-- Sending a sync command makes the desk send its current height along with the saved heights of all 4 presets.
-I have not been able to decipher the preset heights.
-The values seem to be more precise than inches, with the second value as a decimal, but so far I have been unable to correlate them to actual height values or find any helpful calibration output.
-I will post a table of observed values below.
+- Sending a sync command makes the desk send its current

 <details>
   <summary>Click to view observed prefix values</summary>